Job role and Accountability

 Understanding good posture, how to stand and sit correctly to reduce physical stress and lower than chances of an accident occurring.
 How to sit an individual when assisting a meal in a chair or in a bed to avoid asphyxiation.
 The benefits of regular exercise, repositioning, increasing blood flow and strengthening muscles to improve and retain mobility.
 Good mobility can lead to an independent life and improve mental well-being.

-Your role will include manual handling, assisting to stand, roll, reposition in a chair or on a bed, using of equipment, hoists free standing and ceiling, stand aids, slide boards or transfer boards, rotunda, sara stedy and weighing scales.
+Your role will include, assisting with an individuals mobility using: trained manual handling methods.
+You will be assisting to stand, roll, reposition in a chair or on a bed, using equipment such as: hoists free standing and ceiling, stand aids, slide boards or transfer boards, rotunda, sara stedy and weighing scales.
 Each individual who requires the use of a hoist will need to be assessed for a sling for their weight and height.
 Please be aware the residents size will contribute to the weight you will carry when using the above equipment.

 You may not use every item listed.
 These will vary based on the requirements of the individuals with-in the care setting.
 Each individual will be assessed on their mobility and provided with the equipment needed to assist them.
 You must be trained on each item you use and have refreshers to keep up to date with any changes with policies, procedures and new models of equipment.
 It is best practice to refresh learning to keep everything fresh in your mind to avoid accidents from occurring.

 When conducting any form of manual handling you must ensure your surroundings are safe and ready for the action you are about the carry out, for example: rolling an individual in bed to provide personal care.
 Talk to your college and the individual to clearly state which way to roll and where to support them, is there enough room on the bed?
 Ensure you have all equipment ready to hand on a table, try to avoid ‘nipping’ off for a flannel, creams, wipes etc